Bored Nothing

 Fergus David Edward Miller (3 February 1990 – 9 October 2016), known professionally as Bored Nothing (2012–14), was an Australian musician.
 He released a self-titled album in October 2012.
 It received some international attention and together with his band Miller had toured internationally.
 Bored Nothing's second album, Some Songs, appeared in October 2014.
-Miller died by suicide after bouts of depression, and is survived by his wife, Anna Davidson (of Major Leagues and Pansy).
+Miller committed suicide after bouts of depression.